wp-plugins/threewl-php-page/readme.txt

 [3waylinks.net](http://www.seo-traffic-guide.de/recommends/3waylinks "3waylinks.net") by Jon Leger
-is an excellent link building system - there is no easier way to build "one way" backlinks - only that up to now getting it running with wordpress could sometimes be a little bit difficult… This plugin makes the process of putting a new wordpress site in the 3Waylinks system a lot easier.
+is an excellent link building system - there is no easier way to build "one way" backlinks - only that up to now getting it running with wordpress could sometimes be a little bit difficult...
+This plugin makes the process of putting a new wordpress site in the 3Waylinks system a lot easier.

+Please note that you have to be a member of [3waylinks.net](http://www.seo-traffic-guide.de/recommends/3waylinks "3waylinks.net") in order to be able to use it!

 == Installation ==